AvidGeo/foss4g2017-dev/_posts/blog/2017-04-10-abstract-review.md

 3. We will then continue to make incremental acceptance announcements on a regular basis to continue revealing the program as early as we can.
 4. The last round of final announcements will be made on Monday, May 1.

-Thanks to the entire FOSS4G community for your support, and please keep on community voting through next Monday, April 10.
+Thanks to the entire FOSS4G community for your support.